hongaar/semantic-release-yarn/README.md

 [@semantic-release/npm](https://github.com/semantic-release/npm) if you want to use Yarn instead of the NPM CLI to publish your packages to the NPM registry.

-As an added bonus, this plugin will also publish some simple monorepo patterns (currently WIP).
+As an added bonus, this plugin will also publish some simple monorepo patterns.

 ## Table of contents